jackchoumine/p-control/README.md

 Promise concurrency control.

-Async task control by concurrent number in a easy way.
+Run multiple async tasks with limited number in a easy way.

+> Why you need this?

+When you have many asynchronous tasks, example for 100 http requests, you need to group them and execute them in concurrently group by group, it can help with well.

 ## features

 - control async task by concurrent number
 - api is elegant and easy to use
-- promise based
+- promise and ts based
 - support browser and nodejs
 - very small size
+- MIT license

 ## install